dappteacher/voting-dapp/README.md

-# Simple Voting DApp
+# Voting DApp

 ## Overview
-SimpleVotingDApp is a decentralized application (DApp) that allows users to vote securely on a blockchain network.
+voting-dapp is a decentralized application (DApp) that allows users to vote securely on a blockchain network.
 This project is built using Solidity for smart contracts and integrates with a web-based frontend for user interaction.

 ## Features
 - Smart contract-based voting system